 Besides anything else, I found people watching very entertaining in the Kanheri caves.
 There was a young couple (most probably college students) who made sure to kiss in every cave they entered.
 Was it a kind of a quest? 😉 Teenage girls and boys were jumping over the pools and generously splashing each other with water.
 Romantic couples were sitting on the rocks at the top of the complex, surrounded by vast greenery of pristine forest.
 Will they remember this moment going through the turmoils of married life?

-Also, the Kanheri caves are undoubtedly a photographer’s paradise.
-Not only the sights are very inspiring, but the light and shadows are fantastic.
+Also, the Kanheri caves are undoubtedly a photographer’s paradise – the sights are bound to awaken one’s imagination.
 Here are some of my pictures taken with the simplest mirrorless camera.